 Jeffrey Rex Bertelsen is an aspiring film and television critic from Denmark.
 Jeffrey graduated from the University of Copenhagen in 2018, and he holds a Master of Arts degree in English Studies with a minor in Film and Media Studies.
 Harry Potter fans will want to know that he is a Ravenclaw.
 Star Wars fans will be interested in knowing that he loves Star Wars: The Last Jedi.
 Cineastes will want to know that his favorite film of the first decade of the 21st Century is Guillermo Del Toro's El Laberinto del Fauno.

-The following is a review of Scary Stories to Tell in the Dark — Directed by André Øvredal.
+The following is a review of A Fall From Grace — Directed by Tyler Perry.

-The following is a short review of The Kid — Directed by Vincent D’Onofrio.
+The following is a review of 1917 — Directed by Sam Mendes.

 Sam Mendes’ 1917 is a World War One-film that is inspired by the director’s grandfather, Alfred Mendes, and his stories from the battlefield.
 The film follows two young British soldiers — Lance Corporals Tom Blake (played by Dean-Charles Chapman) and William Schofield (played by George MacKay) — as they try to complete a mission.
 Blake and Schofield have been tasked with crossing ‘no man’s land’ and warning a battalion that they are walking into a German trap that may lay waste to up to 1,600 British soldiers.
 Continue reading “REVIEW: 1917 (2019)”→